VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Connecting custom debug function to Vulkan.md

 vkCreateDebugUtilsMessengerEXT(vulkanInstance, &debugMessenegerCreateInfo, vulkanAllocationCallbacks, &vulkanDebugUtilsMessenger);
 ```

-Firstly is the vulkan instance, second is the struct we made earlier, third is the allocator and forth is the **VkDebugUtilsMessengerEXT** which tracks the life span of the connected custom debug function.
+First is the vulkan instance, second is the struct we made earlier, third is the allocator and forth is the **VkDebugUtilsMessengerEXT** which tracks the life span of the connected custom debug function.

 If you've done that right you should have a connected debug function up and running.
 It's important to note again this should be **ONLY** set up in debug builds.
 # References